junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I think, Hannah is probably still waiting out there."
 Cas tilts his head at the door.

 "Shit.
 Yeah."
-Dean completely forgets about there's another angel audio message waiting for him.
+Dean completely forgets that there's another angel audio message waiting for him.

 He drags himself over to open the door, finding the angel standing in an awkwardly straight stance, right outside his room, all this time.

-Dean clears throat to hide the embarrassment.
+Dean clears his throat to hide the embarrassment.
 "So what's the second news for me?"

 <br>